pulkithanda/web-weaver/README.md

 <h1 align="center"> The Glory Hotels  </h1>

 <p>
 This is a responsive multi-page website promoting a fictional hotel chain organisation - <b>The Glory Hotels</b>, made for the Web Weaver event of IIT-B Techfest 2021.
+(FIRST POSITION)
 </p>

 ## Pages